Sat, 30 May 2009

 This sounds trivial, but there is almost no documentation on something like this with Cayenne.
 Those apache developers need to get up some real examples of Cayenne apps.

-tags: db mysql java cayenne apache
+tags: java db apache mysql cayenne

 ()